 Instantly generate social media assets

-Set up the page designer block to pull data—like images, headlines, sharelines, and authors—from your base into a custom layout.
+Set up the page designer app to pull data—like images, headlines, sharelines, and authors—from your base into a custom layout.

 Step 1: Add your social asset components to your pipeline table.